What is the average internet bill for NBN?

 How do speed tiers impact your NBN bill?

-There are a wide range of different NBN speed tiers on offer, with the speed plan you choose determining how much you pay as faster speed tiers will cost more than the slower speeds.
-While looking at the average NBN price is a good guide for you to consider if you’re setting a budget, you might be better off finding which speed tier you want first, and comparing prices for that speed to help better determine a good NBN plan for you.
+There are a wide range of different NBN speed tiers on offer, with faster speed tiers more expensive.
+While looking at the average NBN price is a good guide for you to consider if you’re setting a budget, you might be better off deciding which speed tier is best for your home.
+From there, you can compare prices for that speed to help determine a good NBN plan for you.

 Average internet bills by NBN speed tier